 Whatever you do, don’t wait.

-If you have been injured and want to file a claim, talk to an experienced attorney as soon as possible, even if you don’t retain him or her.
-The longer you wait, the more complicated your case will be and the more evidence such as skid marks, witness testimonies, etc. may be lost.
-Additionally, the statute of limitations creates a time frame in which you are able to file a lawsuit.
-North Carolina has a statute of limitations of 3 years from the date you are injured.
+Additionally, the statute of limitations creates a time frame in which you can file a lawsuit.
+North Carolina has a statute of limitations of three years from the date you are injured.
 It may seem like you have plenty of time, but you will want to make sure to document all evidence possible before the lawsuit is filed to be sure that you present the best case possible in court.

 So what’s the first step?

-Get information about your case, and document your case.
-Attorneys can help.
-Act as soon as you can so that witnesses can be contacted and their testimonies can be documented, so that the evidence is fresh and preserved.
-Be prepared and get the compensation you deserve.
+Get information about your case and document your case.
+Act as soon as you can, so your attorney can contact witnesses and record their testimonies while fresh in their minds.